bbc/psammead/packages/components/psammead-grid/README.md

       group5: 5,
     }}
   >
-    This spans 5 out of 6 columns for all width
+    This spans 5 out of 6 columns for all widths
   </Grid>
 </Grid>
 ```